josefalvarz/Data_Analytics_Projects/Regressions/Multiple Regression with Dummy Variables/README.md

 - Construction year
 - Presence of a sea view

-All steps are documented with in notebook comments to facilitate comprehension.
+All steps are documented within the notebook comments to facilitate comprehension.